-Application Note: This security functional requirement has been added as a result of AIS 32, Final Interpretation 065.
-The security functional requirement was added because a dependency from FMT_MSA.1 and FMT_MTD.1 to this new component has been defined in AIS 32, Final Interpretation 065.
+This security functional requirement is not included in [CAPP] and was added because a dependency from FMT MSA.1 and FMT MTD.1 to this new component has been defined in [CC].

-5.1.5.11 Security Management Roles (FMT\SMR.1)
+5.1.5.11 Security Management Roles (FMT SMR.1)

-FMT\SMR.1.1 The TSF shall maintain the roles:
+FMT SMR.1.1 The TSF shall maintain the roles:

-- a) authorized administrator; - b) users authorized by the Discretionary Access Control Policy to modify object security attributes; - c) users authorized to modify their own authentication data; and - d) no other roles - FMT SMR.1.2 The TSF shall be able to associate users with roles.
+- a) authorized administrator; - b) users authorized by the Discretionary Access Control Policy to modify object security attributes; - c) users authorized to modify their own authentication data; and - d) no other roles

+FMT\SMR.1.2 The TSF shall be able to associate users with roles.